lwitzani/hibernate6JoinFetchIssue/README.md

 # Summary

-- after updating spring boot to 3.0.1 (which also updates hibernate to 6.1.6.Final) join fetching of nested entities does not work anymore when the entity is in an abstract superclass that uses @Inheritance(strategy = InheritanceType.SINGLE_TABLE)
+- after updating spring boot to 3.0.1 (which also updates hibernate to 6.1.6.Final) join fetching of nested entities does not work anymore when the nestedEntity reference is in an abstract superclass ("BodyPart") that uses @Inheritance(strategy = InheritanceType.SINGLE_TABLE)
 - the result is a LazyInitializationException when accessing fields in the nested entity although join fetch has been specified in the @Query